downloads in the last 12 months

 Acquia DAM’s governance tools allow Canon Medical to mitigate these risks by controlling who has access to each and every asset in the system.
 “If everything is set up correctly and the appropriate security measures, restrictions, and approvals are all looked after as it’s being uploaded to the DAM [system], then it can basically get as close to ‘set and forget’ as possible because only the people that should have access, have access.”

-With the Insights app, Jeffrey’s team is able to see every time an asset is downloaded, and by whom.
+With the Insights app, they're able to see every time an asset is downloaded, and by whom.
 They can also require approval from the admin before users are able to download certain images.
-“That’s been very useful for us,” said Jeffrey, “because it means that we're never going to get a nasty surprise of someone utilizing a piece of content that we didn't know about, or that has been used it in an incorrect way and we weren't aware that they were using it at all.”
+“That’s been very useful for us,” said the former global brand and content specialist, “because it means that we're never going to get a nasty surprise of someone utilizing a piece of content that we didn't know about, or that has been used it in an incorrect way and we weren't aware that they were using it at all.”

 Controlled regional product launches